 Alewijnse, a manufacturer with locations across the Netherlands and Romania, faced similar challenges with their old MPLS network.
 The costs, complexity, and slow deployment times were a hindrance to business activity and by migrating to SD-WAN, it enabled them to connect new project sites quickly, gain centralised network visibility and control, prioritise critical applications, and simplify security.
 SD-WAN’s flexibility allowed them to use MPLS, broadband, and 4G/5G for optimal cost-efficiency and performance.

-After looking at the applicable regulations to an organization, it is time to map needs to potential solutions.
-For local or remote access to ICS, organizations will need a strong IAM solution in place as well as PAM.
+After looking at the applicable regulations to an organisation, it is time to map needs to potential solutions.
+For local or remote access to ICS, organisations will need a strong IAM solution in place as well as PAM.

 While most ICS networks today are either isolated from the internet or only have limited connectivity, more and more of these solutions are embracing the benefits of cloud.
 So, in these cases, the components of SASE, including cloud security solutions combined with secure SD-WAN and ZTNA, can offer a comprehensive solution.